j-f1/MenuBuilder/README.md

 ```

 To update a menu, use `replaceItems(with:)`.
 Note that there is no way to preserve the existing menu items, although it should be possible to implement that — feel free to open an issue or PR adding update support if you want it!

+## Contributing

+Open the `MenuBuilder.xcworkspace` to view the package and demo at the same time.
+PRs and issues are appreciated!